sassoftware/esp-kubernetes/README.md

 ### Retreive Required Files
 To prepare for deployment, follow these steps:

-1. Create a deploy directory at the root level of the machine where Docker is running:
+1. Create a directory at the root level of the machine where Docker is running.
+For example:
 ```
-$mkdir deploy
+$mkdir mydeploy
 ```
 2. Click the **Get Started** button provided in your SOE.